Disability Discrimination Lawyer in Rochester, NY

 If you have been mistreated in the workplace due to a disability, you have suffered from disability discrimination.
 The federal American with Disabilities Act and the New York Human Rights Law prohibits discrimination of this kind.
 Under the laws, your employer cannot discriminate against you based on a real or perceived disability and also must make reasonable accommodations to allow you to perform your job functions.

 Even with these strict guidelines, countless employers try to get around the law and discriminate against employees.
 Fortunately, you can fight back with the help of The Cimino Law Firm.
-Call us today to schedule a free consultation.
+Call us today to schedule a confidential consultation.

 What Is a Disability?